twotwentyseven/handbook/leaving-procedure.md

 It's a sad day and we'll miss you!
 There are a few more of the formal bits on the last day:

 - Make sure you bring in all company property to the office including computer, power cable, dongle, monitor, keyboard, mouse, etc. Everything must be received before your final paycheck can be released
 - Change the password on your computer and attach it as a sticky note on the machine.
-Eric will test it first to make sure we can login just in case any files might be needed
+Poppy will test it first to make sure we can login just in case any files might be needed
 - Clean your desk
 - Check the kitchen to make sure you're not leaving anything behind
 - Enjoy a drink with the team!
-- Pass your key to Nathan or Eric
+- Pass your key to Nathan or Poppy

 ## After depature